What people aren't telling us about our studying...

 If the result matters more than the process, then the faster and easier you get there, the ‘smarter’ you are.
 By default, this means that if you learn slowly, struggle with something or have to put more effort in, you’re clearly ‘not smart’.

-It’s completely understandable how people who had ‘smooth’ learning journeys at school have developed a value system that says results are good and effort is bad.
+It’s completely understandable how people who had ‘smooth’ learning journeys at school have developed a value system that says results are good and struggle is bad.

 How perfectionism affects Accounting students